initialed85/fred/pkg/api_client/docs/M2mRuleTriggerJobAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetTriggerHasExecutionsRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetM2mRuleTriggerJobsRequest struct via the builder pattern

 Name | Type | Description  | Notes